-4. OPEB Liabilities, OPEB Expense, and Deferred Outflow of Resources and Deferred Inflow of Resources Related to OPEB
+OPEB Asset/Liabilities, OPEB Expense, and Deferred Outflow/Inflow of Resources Related to OPEB

 The net OPEB asset/liability was measured as of June 30, 2018, and the total OPEB asset/liability used to calculate the net OPEB asset/liability was determined by an actuarial valuation as of that date.
-LCE's proportion of the net OPEB asset/liability was based on LCE's share of contributions to the respective retirement systems relative to the contributions of all participating entities.
+EAA's proportion of the net OPEB asset/liability was based on EAA's share of contributions to the respective retirement systems relative to the contributions of all participating entities.
 Following is information related to the proportionate share and OPEB expense: